Hasuzawa/virtual_shop/README.md

 <li>
     In the last project I used JavaScript for React, but there was numerous issues such as lack of enum, and unpredictable behaviour in function parameter.
 Therefore, I use TypeScript for this project.
-    I place focus on simplicity and clarity of structure, and do not aim to provide the most feature in this project
+    I place focus on simplicity and clarity of structure, and do not aim to provide the most feature in this project.
 </li>
 <li>
     I used more functional component and hook than the previous project.
 React does not really have inheritance so class method is not reusable across component.
+Hooks however can.
 </li>
 <li>
+    The drag drop event
 </li>
 <li>
 </li>